jeffjbowie/Weaponry/README.md

 ```
     * Basic shell code loader.
 (Credit: https://ired.team)

-    * Uses subprocess to call MSFVenom, creating a reverese TCP payload with supplied LHOST and LPORT parameters, saving a C payload to a temporary file.
+    * Uses subprocess to call MSFVenom, creating a reverse TCP payload with supplied LHOST and LPORT parameters, saving C payload to a temporary file.

     * Loads temporary file, replacing standard variable names with random values of varying lengths, altering static signature of the executable.